 Do I need to provide housing during breaks?

-No. You are not required or obligated to house students nor their visiting family members after the initial homestay weekend.
-Select residence halls are open on campus during holidays and extended breaks that students are welcome to stay at.
-Host Friends also receive information on this in the monthly Host Friend Newsletter.
-Students should contact the Housing office or their Hall Director for additional information.
+No. You are not required or obligated to house students during winter, spring, or summer break.
+Select residence halls are open on campus during holidays and extended breaks that are available to students.